Use a pulse survey to identify your respondents’ feedback and track the trend of how they change over time.

 How are pulse surveys different from engagement surveys?

-Pulse surveys and engagement surveys are tools organizations use to gather feedback from employees and customers.
-However, there are some key differences between the two.
+Pulse surveys and engagement surveys are tools organizations use to gather feedback.
+However, there are some key differences:

 Pulse surveys are typically shorter and more frequent than engagement surveys.
 They are designed to provide a quick snapshot of sentiment at a specific point in time.
 Pulse surveys are often sent out monthly or quarterly and consist of several questions that can be answered quickly.